 Assessment is a central element in learners’ higher education experience, but often it is also one of the most daunting experiences for many students for different reasons.
 The heavily teacher-centred, lecture-based higher education experience where students are the passive recipients of knowledge is changing – but are our assessments methods, our beliefs in what to evaluate and how to evaluate, changing as well?

-At Goldsmiths, we value active student engagement, co-construction, independent and critical thinking and inclusivity in all our programmes.
-There are particular methods of assessment that align with this student-centred approach:
+At Goldsmiths, we value active student engagement, co-construction, independent and critical thinking in all our programmes.
+We are committed to promoting access and diversity and strive for inclusion, equality and social justice in education and in the broader society.
+There are particular methods of assessment that align with our vision and values:

 Assessment for Learning